How to Use Instagram Reels

 How To Find Reels in Instagram

-You should be able to access Reels through Stories, look at the bottom and where it says Live Story Reels, tap Reels.
+You should be able to access Reels through the [+] at the top of your layout or the Reels icon in the bottom menu or in Stories where it says Live Story Reels, tap Reels.

 If not, go to another account that has posted Reels and look toward the top right for a camera icon and tap that.